 9am - 9pm Eastern, Monday - Friday

-Case studies are intended to illustrate brokerage and banking products and services available at Merrill Lynch.
-You should not consider these as an endorsement of Merrill Lynch as an investment adviser or as a testimonial about a client's experiences with us as an investment adviser.
-Case Studies do not necessarily represent the experiences of other clients, nor do they indicate future performance.
+Case studies are intended to illustrate brokerage and banking products and services available at Merrill.
+You should not consider these as an endorsement of Merrill as an investment advisor or as a testimonial about a client's experiences with us as an investment advisor.
+Case studies do not necessarily represent the experiences of other clients, nor do they indicate future performance.
 Investment results may vary.
-The investment strategies discussed are not appropriate for every investor and should be considered given a person’s investment objectives, financial situation and particular needs.
-Clients should review with their Merrill Lynch Financial Advisor the terms, conditions and risks involved with specific products and services.
+The investment strategies discussed are not appropriate for every investor.